 - Due to the tax treatment of stock options, exercising early can provide big tax savings down the road.
 When you exercise and hold stock options, there are risks.
 If the post-IPO stock price sinks below your strike price, you’re underwater.
 This risk becomes greater for employees who receive grants closer to the IPO as the valuation of the company should be much closer to the target IPO price than early-stage employees.

 - Also realize that while an IPO may seem imminent, things can always change.
 WeWork was on the cusp of a massive initial public offering in 2019 before it was suddenly halted.
-The company is private as of today.

 Before the IPO, get your advisory team together.
 Consider working with a financial advisor and CPA to develop an exercise strategy that’s aligned with your entire financial situation.
 You’ll need to have the right team in place post-IPO to manage your shares from a diversification, risk, and tax perspective as well.